CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 purple scene), to an extent that might make some non-epilepsy-sensitive people dazed.
 And there are sadly no settings or mods which change this.
-I'm genuinely sad about this, because it has both great gameplay and music, and I wish more people could experience it...
+I'm genuinely sad about this, because it has both great gameplay and music, and I wish more people could experience the game...

 </details>

 "Sayonara Wild Hearts" I found via an Architect of Games recommendation video.
 I picked it up not knowing what to expect, other than other people liking it and it being an indie game (which usually is indicative of a fun/fresh/interesting/good/all-of-the-above game).
-And did it ever deliver!
+And wow did it ever deliver!
 Sayonara Wild Hearts can only be described as so. much. _raw. **fun!**_

 The game is an interactive album with a neon-purple and -pink